 When someone dies, how do you know if they had a will?
 How do you know if you have the most recent will?

 If you’re administering an estate, relying on the wrong documents can result in mistakes, delays, and liability.
-Searching the Canada Will Registry is a critical step that allows you to:
+Searching the Canada Will Registry is an optional step that allows you to:

 - Find out if the deceased had a will or codicil